privacypatterns/patterns/patterns/Privacy-Awareness-Panel.md

 ## Examples
 <!--Motivational example to see how the pattern is applied.-->

+In a forum setting, a Privacy Awareness Panel may include login and account information, any personalizations, as well as information relating to their browser, session, IP, or other metadata which can uniquely identify them to a degree.
+It could also show post and user interaction history, and what, if any, of this information is more widely available or public.
+The panel should be easily located and known about by users, for instance introduced on first use of the forum.
+Unauthenticated users should also have access to this panel, though there would be less information on these users.

 <!--### [Known Uses]-->
 <!-- Pointers to various applications of the pattern.-->